isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Flag a lambda that captures by reference, but is used other than locally within the function scope or passed to a function by reference.
 (Note: This rule is an approximation, but does flag passing by pointer as those are more likely to be stored by the callee, writing to a heap location accessed via a parameter, returning the lambda, etc. The Lifetime rules will also provide general rules that flag escaping pointers and references including via lambdas.)

-### <a name="Rf-value-capture"></a>F.53: Avoid capturing by reference in lambdas that will be used nonlocally, including returned, stored on the heap, or passed to another thread
+### F.53: Avoid capturing by reference in lambdas that will be used nonlocally, including returned, stored on the heap, or passed to another thread

 ##### Reason